Illinois Divorce Steps

 Illinois Divorce Steps in a nutshell

-• The person allocated the task of service usually arranges a meeting in a private and convenient spot to avoid any embarrassment for the Respondent
+• The person is allocated the task of service usually arranges a meeting in a private and convenient spot to avoid any embarrassment for the Respondent.

-• In case there is a past record of substance abuse or domestic violence, it is recommended that the person allocated the task of service uses the services of law enforcement personnel during this process
+• In case there is a past record of substance abuse or domestic violence, it is recommended that the person is allocated the task of service, uses the services of law enforcement personnel during this process.

-• The Respondent is allocated 30 days within which he or she should file a written Response
+• The Respondent is allocated thirty days within which he or she should file a written Response.

-• If the Respondent does not file a Response within 30 days, the Petitioner should request the court to declare a default judgment
+• If the Respondent does not file a Response within thirty days, the Petitioner should request the court to declare a default judgment.

-• If the Respondent files a Response, the lawyers of the divorcing parties discuss with each other whether there is a requirement of temporary support
+• If the Respondent files an Answer, the lawyers of the divorcing parties discuss with each other whether there is a requirement of temporary support.

 • Financial Investigation is another term for Discovery.
-This comprises of processes like review of financial documents by accounting experts, interrogatories, subpoenas and depositions
+This comprises of processes like review of financial documents by accounting experts, interrogatories, subpoenas and depositions.
+At this stage, an applicant and a spouse have to submit all financial statements regarding assets and liabilities in the court.
+It is also known as a disclosure stage in some states.

-• The court confirms that the above mentioned documents are equitable and enters a final Divorce Decree.
-If this procedure is followed, the partners appear in a court only once
+• The court confirms that the above mentioned documents are equitable after studying them and enters a final Divorce Decree.
+If this procedure is followed, the partners have to appear in a court only once.

 • The judge offers pretrial recommendations that are not compulsory for the partners.
-However, they provide an idea regarding how the judge intends to solve the case
+However, they provide an idea regarding how the judge intends to solve the case.
+Sometimes, partners are suggested to go for a mediation process where new solution can be found with the help of mediator.

 • When a pretrial conference fails, the only solution is to undergo a trial.
-The divorcing partners need to wait approximately 5 to 6 months to be allotted a trial date
+The divorcing partners need to wait approximately five to six months to be allotted a trial date.

 • Review of discovery